argh/schema/README.md

 - Conditional configuration
 - Dynamic configuration resolution
 - Command line "command" support
+- Selectors
+- Unions

 ## Key Features

 **Schema-First Design with Fluent API**

 : Define your configuration structure declaratively using composable `Schema` objects.
-The fluent API makes complex nested structures intuitive to build, while union types let you handle different configuration shapes based on runtime conditions.
+The fluent API makes complex nested and variant structures intuitive to build, and dynamic resolution lets you handle different configuration shapes based on runtime conditions.
 Unlike command-line-focused libraries, your schema becomes the single source of truth for structure, validation, and transformation.